 Another reason Westies need to stay active is that they have a fairly high potential for weight gain.
 Their tiny frames can’t accommodate too much extra weight.
 Keeping your Westie active and trim will help to prevent health issues like joint pain later in his life.

 Westies typically bark for many reasons.
 They are on high alert for new sights and sounds, nearby dogs, humans, and basically anything that catches their interest.

 However, Westies are hard workers, and are easy to train.
-It’s great to adopt a member of this breed as a puppy because you can reduce their barking with good training.
+It’s great to add a member of this breed to your family as a puppy because you can reduce their barking with good training.

-Westies are terriers, and this distinction brings with it certain well-known traits.
-Along with the barking, Westies like to chase small animals (keep this in mind if you have one), and they love to dig.
+Westies are terriers and this distinction brings with it certain well-known traits.
+Along with the barking, Westies like to chase small animals because of their high prey drive, and they also love to dig.
 The proclivity for digging can be trained out of Westie puppies, but you should know it’s a normal feature of their behavior.

 - Juvenile cataracts

 - Transitional cell carcinoma

 - Craniomandibular osteopathy

 Of course, just because these health issues are prevalent in the breed does not mean your pup will suffer from all of them – or from any of them for that matter.
 Reputable breeders will screen their stock to avoid passing on genetic issues to puppies, so don’t be afraid to ask about it when you’re looking at Westie puppies.

 West Highland Terriers can be a great fit for single owners and families who can give them the affection, attention, and exercise they need to be happy and healthy.
 If you think this could be the right dog breed for you, learn more about them and check out the available Westie puppies for sale!